 However, the FBI still warns industry observers to remain cautious because thieves always use sophisticated and new means for stealing autos.

-These tactics include using smart keys that eliminate hotwiring, switch automobile identification number, and use a stolen identity to acquire a loan for an expensive vehicle.
+These tactics include using smart keys that eliminate hotwiring, switching automobile identification numbers, and using a stolen identity to acquire a loan for an expensive vehicle.

 States That Have the Most RV Thefts